 Misdiagnosis or Delayed Diagnosis

-This is when the doctor fails to diagnose a condition, or makes an incorrect diagnosis that leads to the wrong treatment or a delay in treatment.
+This type of medical malpractice claim happens when the doctor fails to diagnose a condition, or makes an incorrect diagnosis that leads to the wrong treatment or a delay in treatment.

 These types of medical errors include operating on the wrong body part and making surgical errors that cause injury or death.
-Leaving a foreign object inside a patient is another surgical error that’s far more common than it should be.
+Leaving a foreign object inside a patient is more than enough of a reason to sue a doctor, of course.
+And it’s a surgical error that’s far more common than it should be.

 Birth injuries can happen during labor and throughout the delivery process.
 A doctor may use forceps incorrectly, for example, or induce labor when it’s not necessary, or use excessive force during delivery.